Season One, Episode Two: “The Lorelais’ First Day at Chilton”

 RORY: Off with their heads.

-— This isn’t necessarily a reference to a specific title, since the phrase “off with their heads” (or his or her head) has been used by multiple authors.
-In Shakespeare’s play, Henry VI, Part 3, Queen Margaret says, “Off with his head, and set it on the York gates; / So York may overlook the town of York” (Phrase Finder).
-However, the phrase is most associated with the Queen of Hearts, who screams it repeatedly in Lewis Carroll’s Alice’s Adventures in Wonderland (1865).
+- The phrase “off with their heads” has been used in some form by multiple authors over hundreds of years.
+In the Shakespeare play Henry VI, Part 3, for example, Queen Margaret says, “Off with his head, and set it on the York gates; / So York may overlook the town of York” (Phrase Finder).
+However, the phrase is probably most associated with the Queen of Hearts, who screams it repeatedly in Lewis Carroll’s Alice’s Adventures in Wonderland (1865).

 RORY: What are you looking at?